dmouscher/nomic/rules-3.md

 Only one of these random outcomes is possible per "Hail Satron" Cursed Players Have Total Production Halved for a day.
 Artifacts are an item.

+## 370

+Every perpetual harvest can be moved to any valid location at a cost of 3^N Energy.
+N is equal to the amount of times the harvest has been moved previously.